Skip to content

 Worked example

-A student scored a CGPA of 8.2 on the 10-point CBSE scale using the default factor of 9.5.
+A student scored a CGPA of 9.2 on the India 10-point (CBSE) scale.

-CBSE (Central Board of Secondary Education) derived 9.5 empirically by aligning the grade-point ranges on its Class 10 mark sheet with the corresponding percentage bands.
+CBSE (Central Board of Secondary Education) derived 9.5 by aligning the grade-point ranges on its Class 10 mark sheet with the corresponding percentage bands.
 Each grade point represents a 9.5-percentage-point band (e.g. a grade point of 10 maps to 95–100%), so multiplying by 9.5 gives the midpoint of that band as a percentage.
+CBSE Circular 24/2010 published this as the official formula: "Overall indicative percentage of marks = 9.5 × CGPA".

 How accurate is the 4.0 GPA equivalent?

-The 4.0 equivalent is a linear rescaling: (CGPA / 10) × 4.
-It gives a rough indication for international contexts but is not an official conversion — US universities have their own transcript evaluation processes and do not universally accept this formula.
+The 4.0 equivalent is a linear rescaling: (CGPA / scale maximum) × 4.
+It gives a rough indication for international applications but is not an official conversion — US universities run their own transcript evaluations and do not universally accept this formula.

 Spot a translation issue, a calculation issue, or have a suggestion?
 Let us know.